PSD2 versus 3DS2: EU security regulations explained

 - Possession: Something you have (e.g. your card)

-- Inheritance: Something you are (e.g. biometric ID)
+- Inheritance: Something you are (e.g. biometric identifiers)

-3DS 2.x (3DS2) was jointly created by Visa and Mastercard in October 2016 as an update to 3DS, and EMVCo owns the specifications.
-EMVCo is overseen by EMVCo’s six member organizations: American Express, Discover, JCB, Mastercard, UnionPay, and Visa.
-Each brand adopts the current 3D secure protocol into their services, and has branded this service differently, for example: Verified by Visa, Mastercard SecureCode, American Express SafeKey, etc.
+Visa and Mastercard created 3DS2 jointly in October 2016 to update 3DS regulations.
+EMVCo owns the specifications, which are overseen by EMVCo’s six member organizations: American Express, Discover, JCB, Mastercard, UnionPay, and Visa.
+Each brand has adopted the current 3D secure protocol, but each has branded it differently (i.e., Verified by Visa, Mastercard SecureCode, and American Express SafeKey).

-3DS2 is promoted as a solution for SCA in order to satisfy the requirements under PSD2 in Europe, but it can also be used on its own outside of Europe to provide customer authentication.
-The European SCA requirement means that the electronic payment service must be secure, and guarantees that the buyer is authenticated safely, and that the risk of fraud is reduced.
+3DS2 is promoted as a solution for SCA that satisfies PSD2 requirements in Europe.
+But it can also be used on its own outside of Europe for customer authentication.
+In Canada, the deadline to enforce SCA and 3DS2 requirements is 2021.
+The European SCA requirement dictates that electronic payment services are secure and businesses have authenticated buyers safely and reduced fraud risks.

 How does 3DS2 work?

-An advantage for merchants is that when 3DS2 is used for authentication, the chargeback liability is shifted from the merchant to the issuer.
-For example, if a lost or stolen card is successfully used to complete a transaction where 3DS2 is in place, there is a liability shift from the merchant to the card issuer for that transaction.
+When 3DS2 is used for authentication, the chargeback liability shifts from the business to the issuer.
+For example, if a lost or stolen card is successfully used to complete a transaction where 3DS2 is in place, the liability shifts from the business to the card issuer.

-- Not only does 3DS2 not protect against all instances of fraud, the liability shift for 3DS2 is also conditional on certain instances of fraud and occurs only in the case of fraudulent chargebacks from stolen or counterfeit cards.
-Friendly fraud, return abuse, marketing affiliate fraud, promo abuse, and loyalty abuse are not covered in the liability shift.
+- The liability shift is limited: The liability shift for 3DS2 is limited to certain instances of fraud and occurs only in the case of fraudulent chargebacks from stolen or counterfeit cards.
+The liability shift doesn’t cover friendly fraud, refund and return fraud, marketing affiliate fraud, or loyalty fraud.

-- It should also be noted that 3DS2 authentication is not free.
-Each card issuer has a fee structure for their 3DS2 protocol, based either on a transaction basis or percentage of a transaction.
+- It comes with additional fees: 3DS2 authentication is not free.
+Each card issuer has a fee structure for their 3DS2 protocol.
+Fees are established on a transaction basis or a percentage of a transaction.

-- In addition, while the larger card brands have adopted 3DS2 protocols, newer fintech payments and smaller card brands aren’t guaranteed to use it.
+- Not everyone follows protocol: Larger, more established card brands have adopted 3DS2 protocols.
+But newer fintech payment providers and smaller card brands aren’t guaranteed to use it.